Triang3l/WebQuake/README.md

 Then you should configure the server to return audio/ogg MIME type for .ogg files.

-After that, create "media" folder in "id1" folder (or, for the mission pack music, "hipnotic" or "rogue") and put the .ogg files into it.
+After that, create "media" folder in the "id1" folder (or, for the mission pack music, "hipnotic" or "rogue") and put the .ogg files into it.

 # Browser support